Robert M. T. Hunter: Political career

 In 1846, the Virginia General Assembly elected Hunter U.S. Senator.
 He assumed office in 1847 and won re-election in 1852 and 1858.
 Hunter continued to support slavery and its extension: favoring extending the Missouri Compromise line to the Pacific Ocean, opposing abolishing the slave trade in the District of Columbia as well as any interference with its operation in any state or territory, and supported the Fugitive Slave Act of 1850.
-Senator Hunter delivered an address in Richmond supporting states’ rights in 1852, and in the 1857-58 Congressional session advocated admitting Kansas under the pro-slavery Lecompton constitution.
+Senator Hunter delivered an address in Richmond supporting states' rights in 1852, and in the 1857–58 congressional session advocated admitting Kansas under the pro-slavery Lecompton constitution.

 In the Senate, Hunter became chairman of the Committee on Finance in 1850.
 He is credited with bringing about a reduction of the quantity of silver in small silver denominations, helping push forward Senate Bill No. 271 which would eventually become the Coinage Act of 1853.
 Hunter also drafted and sponsored the Tariff of 1857 (which lowered duties) and creation of the bonded-warehouse system, although federal revenues were thereby reduced.
 He also advocated civil service reform.

 In January 1860, Hunter delivered a speech in favor of slavery and the right of slaveholders to carry their slaves into the territories.
 At the first session of the 1860 Democratic National Convention in Charleston, South Carolina, Hunter was a contender for the presidential nomination, but received little support except from the Virginia delegation.
 On the first eight ballots, he was a very distant second to the leader, Stephen A. Douglas, and was third on the remaining 49 ballots.
 When the convention reconvened in Baltimore, most Southerners withdrew, including Hunter, and Douglas won the party's nomination.

 Hunter did not regard Lincoln's election as being of itself sufficient cause for secession.
 On January 11, 1861, he proposed an elaborate but impracticable scheme to adjust differences between the North and the South.
 When this and several other similar efforts failed, Hunter quietly urged his own state to pass the ordinance of secession in April 1861.
 He was expelled from the Senate for supporting secession.
 One scheme proposed him as president of the new Confederate government, with fellow former U.S. Senator Jefferson Davis as commander of the Confederate States Army.
-Voters in parts of Virginia which had not seceded elected Unionist John S. Carlile to fill the rest of Hunter's term.
+Voters in parts of Virginia that had not seceded elected Unionist John S. Carlile to fill the rest of Hunter's term.